-- Ant is mainly for build tool and Maven is mainly project management tool.
+- Ant is mainly for build tools and Maven is mainly a project management tool.

 - Ant is less preferred and Maven is more preferred than Ant.

-- When it comes to the performance, Gradle has features like Incremental build and Compiler Daemon, which increases dramatic speed and reduced build time.
+- When it comes to performance, Gradle has features like Incremental build and Compiler Daemon, which increase dramatic speed and reduced build time.

 - Ant integration with Gradle works very well.

 - Google adopted Gradle as the default build tool for android projects. so Gradle has more support for better building Android projects.